 Photo by Innerbody Research

 You'll have the opportunity to make specific requests for your formula at one juncture.
 This is an open-ended question with no guidance about what you can and can't ask for.
-And since the site doesn't directly advertise available concentrations or even all of the available ingredients, you might not know where to start.
+And since the site doesn't directly advertise all of the available concentrations or even all of the available ingredients, you might not know where to start.
 The included concentrations in this article might help a little, but you likely won’t know which ones are right for you.
 We recommend leaving this section blank and getting into a conversation with the dermatologist afterward.

 At the end of the questionnaire, you'll check out.
 Don't worry — this isn't a final decision about your prescription.
 After you check out, you'll have the opportunity to message a Happy Head doctor to fine-tune your prescription and ask any questions.